deepset-ai/haystack-home/content/pages/community.md

   title: Upcoming Events
   events:
     - title: >
-        How to build a personal assistant with GPT and Haystack
+        Building a Personal Assistant with GPT and Haystack
       description: >
         Join us at the PyCon Berlin!
         <br />